Heyheads

-Heyheads is the easternmost area of Stalybridge, in Greater Manchester, England.
-The area includes the 16th century Grade II listed Nos 1, 2 and 3 Moorgate Farmhouse and adjoining barn and shippon buildings.
-Boundary cottages mark the boundary between Stalybridge and Mossley and the historic boundary between Cheshire and Lancashire.
-Modern Housing was built on Huddersfield Road in the 1970.
-With a further estate built close to Moorgate in the 1990s.
+Heyheads is the easternmost area of Stalybridge, in Tameside, Greater Manchester, England.
+The area includes the late 17th-century and 18th-century Grade II listed Nos.
+1, 2 and 3 School Lane, as well as Moorgate Farmhouse with its adjoining barn and shippon buildings.
+Boundary cottages mark the division between Stalybridge and Mossley and the historic boundary between Cheshire and Lancashire.
+Modern housing was built along Huddersfield Road in the 1970s, with a further estate added near Moorgate in the 1990s.

-The view to the south is dominated by the steep-sided Buckton Hill, on the summit of which is located Buckton Castle.

-Stamford Golf Club has an 18-hole course to the North of Huddersfield Road.
-The club was incorporated on Saturday 24 August 1901 and like the only pub in Heyheads, The Stamford Arms, was named after the local Landowner the Earl of Stamford.
+The view to the south is dominated by the steep-sided Buckton Hill, on the summit of which stands Buckton Castle.
+Stamford Golf Club has an 18-hole course to the north of Huddersfield Road.
+The club was incorporated on 24 August 1901 and was named after the local landowner, the Earl of Stamford.